Skip to content

 • GTFS feed parsing (standard and extended)

-• Geographic and textual stops search
+• Geographic and textual stop search

 Tested GTFS feeds

-Feed Parsing time Timetable Size for a Day (Compressed)
+Feed Parsing time Timetable size for a day (compressed)

-Swiss GTFS feed ~2 minutes 20 MB (5MB)
+Swiss GTFS feed ~2 minutes 20 MB (5 MB)

 Get started